 Norwegians and other Scandinavians settled in the Poulsbo area due to the large amounts of land available and the climate that were similar to home.
 One very interesting fact, the name was supposed to be Paulsbo, which meant Paul’s Place.
 When the application was submitted to get a post office, a misspelling happened during in the application process, and the town became Poulsbo and the name stuck.
 Poulsbo still retains a lot of its Norwegian heritage, and there are signs of it all around the town.

-There isn’t really public transportation to Poulsbo during the non-rush hours so it is best to do a ride share or rent a car to travel to it.
+If you are walking across the ferry, there isn’t really public transportation to Poulsbo during the non-rush hours so it is best to do a ride share or rent a car to travel to it.
 I rented a car since there was a lot I wanted to see.
-If you visit this area, it is also fun to tour around Bainbridge Island, look at the downtown area, and eat at some restaurants in town.
+If you drive across, it is about a 15 minute drive to Poulsbo.
+If you are visiting this area, it is also fun to tour around Bainbridge Island as well, look at the downtown area, and eat at some restaurants in town.